yusefmosiah/Choir.chat/README.md

 # Choir: Building a Tokenized Marketplace of Ideas (Qdrant-Sui MVP)

 Choir is a platform designed to amplify collective intelligence through AI-driven conversation analysis and a tokenized reward system.
-It utilizes the PostChain workflow (AEIOU-Y phases) to process interactions, leveraging multiple LLM providers, Qdrant for semantic storage, and the Sui blockchain for its native CHIP token.
+It utilizes the PostChain workflow (AEIOU-Y phases) to process interactions, leveraging multiple LLM providers, Qdrant for semantic storage, and the Sui blockchain for its native CHOIR coin.

 ## Core Concepts

 The Choir platform is a revolutionary system for building collective intelligence, structured around a sophisticated conceptual model.
 The Minimum Viable Product (MVP) focuses on validating the core data flow and reward mechanism using Qdrant and the Sui blockchain.
 Explore the foundational concepts:

 *   **[PostChain Temporal Logic](docs/postchain_temporal_logic.md):** The temporal essence of each AEIOU-Y phase, driving dynamic and context-aware AI workflows.
-*   **[Core Economics](docs/core_economics.md):** The economic principles and tokenomics of CHIP, designed to create a sustainable and equitable ecosystem for knowledge creation.
+*   **[Core Economics](docs/core_economics.md):** The economic principles and tokenomics of CHOIR, designed to create a sustainable and equitable ecosystem for knowledge creation.
 *   **[Core State Transitions](docs/core_state_transitions.md):** The carefully defined state transitions that govern the evolution of threads and the flow of value within Choir (principles guiding MVP implementation).
 *   **[Evolution: Naming](docs/evolution_naming.md):** The story behind the evolution of Choir's name, reflecting the project's journey and vision.
-*   **[Evolution: Token](docs/evolution_token.md):** The evolution of the CHIP token concept.
+*   **[Evolution: Token](docs/evolution_token.md):** The evolution of the CHOIR coin concept.

 ## Architecture (Qdrant-Sui MVP)